 Log into eLicense.Ohio.gov and click APPLY FOR A NEW LICENSE then select the Counselor Social Worker & MFT Board from the drop down menu.
 Choose Licensed Professional Clinical Counselor pick the application type: Examination or Reciprocity.
 (Reciprocity means two or more states have a written agreement that a licensee from another state can be licensed in Ohio under that agreement.
 Ohio has a reciprocity agreement only with Kentucky.
 In the eLicense.Ohio.gov system Reciprocity means applying for an Ohio license based on an active license from another state).

 Submitting your online LPCC application will generate a request to sit for the NCMHCE Exam* (National Clinical Mental Health Counseling Examination) and you will be sent an Exam Eligibility Email.
-Very important: Be prepared to take the NCMHCE when applying for the LPCC license because the letter of eligibility is valid for only six months.
+Please be prepared to take the NCMHCE when applying for the LPCC license.
+The letter of eligibility is valid for twelve months.
 Applicants who pay for and register for the exam may forfeit fees if they do not take the exam by the expiration date of the letter of eligibility.

-*If you passed the PCLE by 2006 for your LPC license and you are currently licensed you will not be required to take the NCMHCE Exam for your LPCC license.
+*If you passed the PCLE by 2006 for your LPC license and you are currently licensed you will not be required to take the NCMHCE Exam for the LPCC license.

 - After you pass the exam.
 E-mail a copy of your exam results to email@example.com

 - Complete BCI & FBI Criminal Background Checks.

 Documents required to complete your LPCC application:

 - Online LPCC Supervision from all training supervisors documenting the required supervised experience.

 - NCMHCE Test results (unless you are currently licensed as a result of passing the PCLE) - please email your NCMHCE test results to firstname.lastname@example.org